ziudeso/naba-comfyui-nvidia-docker/README.md

 ### 5.3.3.
 BASE_DIRECTORY

+The `BASE_DIRECTORY` environment variable is used to specify the directory where ComfyUI will look for the `models`, `input`, `output`, `user` and `custom_nodes` folders.

-This option was added to ComfyUI at the end of January 2025.
-If you are using an already existing installation, update ComfyUI using the manager before enabling this option.
+**This option was added to ComfyUI at the end of January 2025.
+If you are using an already existing installation, update ComfyUI using the manager before enabling this option.**

 Once enabled, this option should not be disabled in future run.
-During the initial run, the tool will **move** exisiting content from the `run` directory to the `BASE_DIRECTORY` specified.
+During the first run with this option, the tool will **move** exisiting content from the `run` directory to the `BASE_DIRECTORY` specified.
 This is to avoid having multiple copies of downloaded models (taking multiple GB of storage) in both locations.
+**If your `models` directory is large, I recommend doing a manual `mv run/ComfyUI/models basedir/.` before running the container.
+The volumes are considered separate within the container, so the move operation within the container will 1) perform a file copy for each file within the folder (which will take a while) 2) double the model directory size before it is finished copying before it can delete the previous folder.**

-The `BASE_DIRECTORY` environment variable is used to specify the directory where ComfyUI will look for the `models`, `input`, `output`, `user` and `custom_nodes` folders.
+The same logic can be applied to the `input`, `output`, `user`, and `custom_nodes` folders.

 ### 5.3.4.
 SECURITY_LEVEL